a7madZ3Dev/flight_ticket_ui/README.md

 # flight_ticket_booking ✈ 🎫

-An application for booking flights with a pleasant interface that works with various screens and measurements.
+A UI for booking flights, working with various screens and measurements.

 <div align="center">